Gold IRA BlueprintForum

 6

-mark_adamsπŸ‘‘Elite (1m-5m)Real Investorβ€’3 days ago
+mark_adamsπŸ‘‘Elite (1m-5m)Real Investorβ€’about 2 months ago

 Interesting discussion.
 I've been quite happy with my allocation to physical gold in my IRA for the past 7 years, especially through some of the market volatility we've seen.
 For those considering silver, specifically, how are you addressing the logistical challenges of storing a larger volume of silver compared to an equivalent value of gold within the IRS-approved custodian framework?
 I'm curious if folks are seeing significantly higher storage fees or more limited custodian options.